Fertility Answers - Helping Build Families

 Polycystic ovarian syndrome, or PCOS, affects millions of women in the U.S.

 The aim of PCOS Awareness Month is to help improve the lives of those affected by PCOS and to help them to overcome their symptoms as well as prevent and reduce their risks for life-threatening related diseases such as diabetes, cardiovascular disease, nonalcoholic fatty liver disease and cancer.
-Many women who have PCOS don’t even know it.
-It’s symptoms can vary from woman to woman.
+Many women who have PCOS don’t even know it and its symptoms can vary from woman to woman.
 And because there is no single test to diagnose PCOS, health care providers often miss it.
-Common symptoms include irregular periods or no periods, fertility problems, excessive hair, weight gain, thinning hair on the head, and acne.
+Common symptoms include irregular periods or no periods, fertility problems, unwanted hair growth, weight gain, thinning hair on the head, and acne.

 PCOS can be difficult to diagnose.

-The Louisiana infertility specialists at Fertility Answers use these three main symptoms to help diagnose PCOS:
+The Louisiana infertility specialists at Fertility Answers use these three main symptoms to help diagnose PCOS.
+It’s important to note that you do not need all three to be diagnosed with PCOS:

 The exact cause of PCOS is unknown, but it often runs in families.
 Women with PCOS are more likely to have a mother or sister with PCOS, too.